MuzikMafia: Founding of the MuzikMafia

 The Muzik Mafia, (Musically Artistic Friends In Alliance) was a ragtag collection of unique and talented musician friends and collaborators.
-It is most responsible for the birth and early feeding of country acts like, Big & Rich, and Gretchen Wilson.
-It was the creative brainstorm of four friends known affectionately as the original founding “Godfathers,” Big Kenny, John Rich (of Big & Rich), R&B/rock/country singer songwriter Jon Nicholson, and music publisher/executive Cory Gierman.
-All four steeped in the same eclectic musical mix.
+It is most responsible for the birth and early feeding of country acts like Big & Rich, and Gretchen Wilson.
+It was the creative brainstorm of four friends known affectionately as the original founding “Godfathers,” Big Kenny, John Rich (of Big & Rich), R&B/rock/country singer-songwriter Jon Nicholson, and music publisher/executive Cory Gierman.
+All four were steeped in the same eclectic musical mix.
 Together they decided to get together periodically in one place and play together.
 They made an informal pact – no competition, only cooperation and mutual support.

-Mixing styles and genres, going from a rock & country sound to a bluegrass riff to a reggae swag.
+Mixing styles and genres, gatherings could go from a rock & country sound to a bluegrass riff to a reggae swag.
 It was a tribe of serious, and seriously open-minded musicians.

 The godfathers founded MuzikMafia with an ideology of anti-commercialism—a response to Music Row’s commercial hegemony in Nashville.
 One of MuzikMafia’s numerous connections to these earlier phenomena is that each contributes to the idea of artistic events as spectacles.
-For MuzikMafia members, culture was primarily “lived” through experience rather than emphasized on, reflection of, or adherence to industry norms of how commercial musicians should look or sound.
+For MuzikMafia members, culture was primarily “lived” through experience rather than emphasized on, a reflection of, or adherence to industry norms of how commercial musicians should look or sound.
 Their original intention was to create a weekly jam session in which like-minded individuals could enjoy a variety of styles in an informal setting.

 The first “official Muzik Mafia” was born from an open mic night at the Pub of Love, Nashville, TN on October 23, 2001.
 They held shows intentionally late each Tuesday evening because Tuesdays were, according to the godfathers, “the worst night of the week." and to avoid the club crowd that frequented weekend Nashville locales.
 Focusing more on those who were dedicated to an intensely intimate and social musical experience at an inconvenient time and day of the week.
-Each performance was free-of-charge and featured musicians from diverse genres, spoken-word artists, a juggler, a fire breather, and a painter.
+Each performance was free-of-charge and featured musicians from diverse genres, spoken-word artists, a juggler, a fire-breather, and a painter.

 Everything was acoustic and usually performed on guitar accompanied by a percussionist who played a set of older conga drums with drumsticks.
 Regardless of age, ethnicity, sex, gender, financial status, social ranking, or belief system welcoming everyone at performances, promoting an atmosphere of acceptance.
 Tuesday shows were an opportunity for MuzikMafia musicians and audience members to be themselves, rather than representations of socially accepted norms.